Braves - Tigers Prediction, Pick, How To Watch

-The NL-East leading Atlanta Braves begin an interleague series today with the Detroit Tigers.
+The Detroit Tigers ended a nine-game losing streak yesterday, as they hope to win again today against the Atlanta Brave.
 It is time to continue our MLB odds series with a Braves-Tigers prediction, pick, and how-to watch.

-Yesterday the Braves had their seven-game winning streak snapped in a 6-2 loss to the Washington Nationals.
-Still, the Braves have won eight of their last ten games, and sit at 40-25 on the season.
-They hold a 3.5-game lead over the Marlins for first in the division and have won their last three series.
-Meanwhile, the Tigers have lost nine straight games.
-They have been swept by the White Sox, Phillies, and most recently, the Diamondbacks.
-The Tigers' most recent set of moves in the off-season has not panned out again, and they sit 26-37 on the season.
+The Tigers did not announce an official starter until shortly before game time yesterday, instead opting for a by-committee approach to the game.
+It did not start well, as Mason Englert gave up a run in his 2.2 innings of work, and the Tigers fell behind.
+Garrett Hill then gave up three runs, two earned in his 2.2 innings of work.
+Meanwhile, Charlie Morton was going 5.2 innings with eight strikeouts and no runs given up.

+The Braves entered the bottom of the seventh with a 4-0 lead.
+Andy Ibanez hit a solo home run in the bottom of the seventh, only to be answered by a Michael Harris II home run in the top of the eighth.
+The Tigers would add another run in the bottom of the eighth but down three in the ninth, it seemed like they were heading towards their tenth straight loss.
+That was until Spencer Torkelson hit a two-run home run, and Zack Short tied the game on a single.
+In the tenth, it was Torkelson again, with a walk-off single to give the Tigers the win.

 Here are the Braves-Tigers MLB odds, courtesy of FanDuel.